-Randy's voice can be heard through the Cloudscaling blog, which has tens of thousands of page views monthly.
-Randy is recognized by The Next Web as one of the 25 Most Influential People Tweeting About Cloud.
+Randy's voice can be heard through two Cloudscaling blogs and contributed pieces at GigaOm, CloudAve, O’Reilly Radar and others.
+Randy is consistently recognized by Informationweek, CRN, The Next Web and other publications as one of the top 10 influential voices in cloud computing.
 He is frequently interviewed in the trade and business media on cloud computing, and he speaks at dozens of industry events annually.

 As many of you know the OpenStack Design Summit for Grizzly, the next release in spring 2013 is only a handful of weeks away.
 Cloudscaling and some of our friends have submitted a number of fresh talks mostly centered around … Continue reading

 We spend a lot of time in this blog talking about the architecture of elastic infrastructure clouds (EIC) like AWS and our own Open Cloud System.
 We contrast this against the architecture of enterprise virtualization clouds (EVC) like VCE’s Vblock. … Continue reading

 Bloggers who consistently provide clarity, useful information and opinions backed by knowledge can be hard to find in the cloud space.
 One who consistently delivers is Dave Linthicum.
 When he’s not writing for InfoWorld or blogging, he’s CTO of Blue … Continue reading